osic/kibana_import_object/README.md

 # Kibana Objects Import

-Imports Kibana visualizations, searches, and dashboards
+Imports Kibana visualizations, searches, and dashboards to be used by others or migrated.

 1. Clone this repo in your ES environment
 2. Export relevant dashboard, visualizations, searches vi Kibana UI